BodenmillerGroup/spellmatch/docs/index.md

 spellmatch or to integrate it into custom pipelines.
 Please refer to [Reference](reference/index.md) for a detailed API documentation

-## Experiments

-To ensure spellmatch yields high-quality results, your dataset needs to meet certain experimental requirements.
-Please refer to [Protocol](protocol/index.md) for instructions related to data acquisition protocols.

 ## Getting started

 [Install spellmatch](installation.md)